-In addition to formal semester reports, the College provides an interim report in Term 1, which provides an assessment of progress and ratings against attitudinal criteria.
+In addition to formal semester reports, the college provides an interim report in Term 1, which provides an assessment of progress and ratings against attitudinal criteria.
 Parents/caregivers have the opportunity twice each year for formal interviews with residential, teaching and training staff.

 Ongoing communication throughout the year between teachers/trainers and parents/caregivers is critical to ensure parents/caregivers are kept informed of their child's progress.
-It also provides an opportunity for parents/caregivers to discuss with the College any developments or issues at home.
+It also provides an opportunity for parents/caregivers to discuss with the college any developments or issues at home.
 Issues are better dealt with early and parent feedback is critical to enhanced outcomes.

 Connect is an online system for staff, parents/caregivers and students to keep track of progress through learning programs.
 This is the online platform that student reports are distributed through.
+Students' interim reports are sent to parents through Connect.
+Parents will need to retain their username P number and password from the start of the year to access these reports.